akd-io/pico8/lib/react-design-doc.md

 ```

 When adding keys, it becomes apparent, that the [Key in props](#222-key-in-props) approach helps the Named props approach achieve significantly nicer syntax than the Unnamed props approach.

+TODO: In summary: unnamed props is a subset of named props.
+If we support unnamed props, named props are also supported.
+Let's use key-in-props.
+If we encounter a function element whose first argument is of the form `{ key = "string" }`, a table with a single key property on it ONLY, then we remove that whole first param before forwarding params to the component render function.
+If users don't like it props-object, they can just use the `{ key = "string" }` first param.
+We will also still support the base element syntax for perf/token optimization.